-In the world of mathematics real numbers have infinite precision and are therefore continuous and nonlossy.
+In the world of mathematics real numbers have infinite precision and are therefore continuous and lossless.
 Floating-point numbers, which are used in computing, are limited with a finite precision and are not evenly spaced throughout their range.
-If don't keep this in mind you can get into many numerical blunders.
+If don’t keep this in mind you can get into many numerical blunders.

-To illustrate, assign the highest 32-bit integer value (2147483647) to a 32-bit float variable (let's call it "x"), and print it.
-You'll see 2147483648.
-Now print x-64.
+- Now print x-64.
 Still 2147483648.
-Now print x-65, and you'll get 2147483520!
+Now print x-65, and you’ll get 2147483520!
 Why?
 Because the spacing between adjacent floats in that range is 128, and floating-point operations round to the nearest floating-point number.

 Unlike integers, which are stored in the memory as single values and thus have fixed incremental step (equals 1) throughout their whole range, floating-point numbers are stored in two separate values: mantissa and exponent.
-Here is the bit layout of single-precision float:

 The sign bit tells whether the number is positive or negative, the exponent gives its order of magnitude, and the fraction (mantissa) specifies the actual digits of the number.
 This is expressed as follows: